Our Structure

 The State Council is a great way to meet and network with fellow conservationists, whilst developing your skills in the environment sector.

-Meetings are held 3 times per year on Saturdays at various locations across NSW.
-These are usually combined with a Sunday activity or inspection guided by local experts.
+Meetings are held 4 times per year on Saturdays usually online.
+Occasionally they are held in person and combined with a Sunday activity or inspection guided by local experts.
 Travel and accommodation expenses are reimbursed.

 How to become a State Council member